AcquiredSupport/Acquired-SDK-IOS/README.md

 ### Initiation

-To initiate an instance of the HPP manager do the following:
+To initiate an instance of the HPPManager do the following:

 ```
 let hppManager = HppManager()